- Victory for Japan! Ryota Kokubun (Akagi_1942mi) brings the Nations Cup Asia/Oceania Championship crown home to Japan!

 My love for cars, my love for racing, my decision to study cars, my choice of career.
 Gran Turismo was the inspiration for all these things.
 Gran Turismo is just an irreplaceable part of my life.
 This battle to decide the best in the world, my discovery of Gran Turismo, the people I’ve met through Gran Turismo, and the audience members who cheered me on.
 I want to express my feeling of gratitude by competing in the best stage in the world.
 The winner though, will be me.

 Asia/Oceania Championship 3rd Place: Hong Kong, Jonathan Wong (saika159-)

-In Race 3, I span out on the approach to Turn 1 and fell to 2nd.
+In race 3, I span out on the approach to corner 1 and fell to 2nd.
 On my second pit stop, I got caught behind Kokubun and while I was stuck there I was unable to keep Yamanaka from taking 2nd.
-After that, I did start making up time on the corners, but I couldn’t take back 2nd.
+After that I did start making up time on the corners, but I couldn’t take back 2nd.

 Resolution for the World Finals

 I’m going to do my best and try and get in the top 3.
 For the World Finals though I really need more practice.
 I just don’t have as much experience in sim racing as the other drivers.
 I really have to try harder to fill that gap.

 I’m going to keep doing my best to put pressure on my rivals, always aiming for that chance to overtake.